-- 6. A typical junctional melanocytic hyperplasia (AJMHi) (also known as lentigo maligna, or Hutchinson freckle) - a.
-Thought to represent a melanoma precursor lesion. - b.
+- 6. A typical junctional melanocytic hyperplasia (AJMHi) (also known as lentigo maligna, or Hutchinson freckle) misnomer ? - not actually a.
+Thought to represent a malignant melanoma precursor lesion. - b.
 Can be present in dysplastic nevi that tend to be more irregular and lighter in color. - c.
 Needs to be fully excised; 5-mm margins are recommended, but are typically inadequate.